STIGMA FACED BY MALE-ON-MALE SEXUAL ASSAULT VICTIMS

 1 CHALLENGING MASCULINE NORMS

-Societal Expectations: Society often upholds a standard that men must be strong stoic and capable of defending themselves being a victim of rape contradicts these norms leading to feelings of emasculation and shame Emotional Suppression: Men are frequently conditioned to suppress emotions especially those perceived as signs of vulnerability such as fear, sadness or distress this can inhibit their willingness to seek help or speak about their experiences
+Emotional Suppression: Men are frequently conditioned to suppress emotions—especially those perceived as signs of vulnerability, such as fear, sadness, or distress.
+This can inhibit their willingness to seek help or speak about their experiences.

 2 SEXUAL ORIENTATION MISCONCEPTION

-Heteronormative Bias: There's a pervasive belief that men who are raped by other men must be gay or have homosexual tendencies.
-This can cause confusion and distress particularly for heterosexual men leading to additional psychological burdens
+Heteronormative Bias: There’s a pervasive belief that men who are raped by other men must be gay or have homosexual tendencies.
+This can cause confusion and distress, particularly for heterosexual men, leading to additional psychological burdens.

-Fear of Outing: For men who are gay or bisexual, there might be a fear that disclosing the assault could inadvertently out them in environments where they are not open about their sexual orientation adding another layer of fear and shame.
+Fear of Outing: For men who are gay or bisexual, there might be a fear that disclosing the assault could inadvertently out them in environments where they are not open about their sexual orientation—adding another layer of fear and shame.

-3 UNDER REPORTING AND DISBELIEF
+3 UNDERREPORTING AND DISBELIEF

 Skepticism: Male victims often fear not being believed.
 The concept of a man being overpowered sexually by another man is sometimes met with skepticism, reinforcing the victim’s feelings of helplessness.